 The basil in this dish goes well with Pernod and if you have a fennel bulb sitting around, add it in with the spring onions.
 Tarragon would work too.
 If you want to do something different, try replacing the basil and Pernod with saffron and ginger.

-1 tsp Pernod (or other anise flavoured liqueur)
+- 1 teaspoon Pernod (or other anise flavoured liqueur)

-For the sauce, heat the olive oil in a pan.
+- For the sauce, heat the olive oil in a pan.
 Saute the onions until soft and starting to caramelize.
 Add the wine and lemon juice and reduce until thick and gluggy.
-Add the cream and Pernod and turn down the heat to keep it warm.
+Whisk in the cream and Pernod and turn down the heat to keep it warm.

 - Clean and dry the scallops.
 Heat a non-teflon pan over high heat until hot.
 Lightly salt and pepper the scallops.
 Add the butter to the pan and swirl to melt.
 When the bubbling subsides add the scallops in a single layer without overcrowding the pan.
 Sear undisturbed until brown then flip with tongs.
 Cook until the top ⅓ and bottom ⅓ of the scallop is opaque and the middle ⅓ is still translucent.